-‘The Affair’ Spoilers For Season 5 Episode 9: Skeletons Creep Out Of The Closet
+‘The Affair’ Spoilers For Season 5, Episode 9: Skeletons Creep Out Of The Closet

 Helen looked suspicious as she asked her former husband whether or not the writer is actually “finding any skeletons.”

-He looked down and then said, “Not about weddings in Montauk, if that’s what you mean.”
+“Not about weddings in Montauk, if that’s what you mean,” he said as he looked down.

 That particular comment cut deep with Helen since Noah was talking about the time she hit a man with her car and he took responsibility, thus putting him in prison for the hit-and-run.
 Noah promised that Petra would never know about that incident.

 Moving on to other subjects, Helen said Petra was quite inquisitive about Noah’s dating history.
-She wondered why the woman would care about that and then she cautiously asked whether or not the article was turning into another #MeToo story.
+She wondered why the woman would care about that and then she cautiously asked whether or not the article was turning into another “MeToo” story.

-He denied that but then immediately admitted that he had contacted the family lawyer and the publisher and his agent about what was going on.
+He denied that, but then immediately admitted that he had contacted the family lawyer and the publisher and his agent about what was going on.
 He promised the mother of his four children that nothing would happen although she didn’t seem so sure about that — and neither did he.

 The Affair airs on Showtime on Sundays.